Fault tolerance in Apache Spark – Reliable Spark Streaming

 - Failure of worker node – The node which runs the application code on the Spark cluster is Spark worker node.
 These are the slave nodes.
 Any of the worker nodes running executor can fail, thus resulting in loss of in-memory If any receivers were running on failed nodes, then their buffer data will be lost.

-- Failure of driver node – If there is a failure of the driver node that is running the Spark Streaming application, then SparkContent is lost and all executors with their in-memory data are lost.
+- Failure of driver node – If there is a failure of the driver node that is running the Spark Streaming application, then SparkContent losses and all executors lose their in-memory data.

 Apache Mesos helps in making the Spark master fault tolerant by maintaining the backup masters.
 It is open source software residing between the application layer and the operating system.
 It makes easier to deploy and manage applications in large-scale clustered environment.
 Executors are relaunched if they fail.
 Post failure, executors are relaunched automatically and spark streaming does parallel recovery by recomputing Spark RDD’s on input data.
 Receivers are restarted by the workers when they fail.